hvlleinc/hearthstone_deck_cli/README.md

  $ hearthstone_deck_cli

-then follow the prompts on the screen
+then follow the prompts on the screen!
+Have fun!

 ## Development